borisdj/EFCore.BulkExtensions/README.md

 ```

 Library supports [Global Query Filters](https://docs.microsoft.com/en-us/ef/core/querying/filters) and [Value Conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions) as well.</br>
-It can also map [OwnedTypes](https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities), but wehn that is used it will work only if Properties of Entity are in the same order as Columns in Db, because this is implemented with `DataTable` class.
+It can also map [OwnedTypes](https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities), but when that is used it will work only if Properties of Entity are in the same order as Columns in Db, because this is implemented with `DataTable` class.

 ## TPH inheritance